hixi-hyi/p5-Test-Stub-Generator/README.md

 # NAME

-Test::Stub::Generator - be able to generate submodule/method having check argument and control return value.
+Test::Stub::Generator - be able to generate stub (submodule and method) having check argument and control return value.

 # SYNOPSIS
     use strict;